Multi-Axis/multi-axis-graphs/Doc/PredictionFramework.md

     , "draw_future" : [<epochs>]     // bounds within which to extrapolate future with model
     , "params" : { ... }             // Extra parameters, forecast-unit specific
     }

+Additionally, the name of the model is passed as the first command line parameter.

+### Output

 In exchange, another JSON object (dubbed *Result*) is expected in the stdout: